Emanuele-Saccoliti/VV-FX-Exotic-Pricer/README.md

 - generating the smile, volatility-surface and Greek-profile plots;
 - running the demonstration workflow and Python integration tests.

-C++ implements the quantitative calculations exposed to Python through the `vv_cpp` extension.
-It is responsible for:
+C++ implements the calculations exposed to Python through the `vv_cpp` extension.
+It's responsible for:

 - Garman-Kohlhagen pricing, deltas and implied-volatility inversion;
 - converting delta quotes into 25P, ATM and 25C market strikes;